 * Our target is £50,000.
 This includes replacing Alfred’s stolen statue, adding the first-ever statue of Ada, re-installing the statue of their daughter, Joyce, with cat, and installing extensive security (the biggest single cost, thanks to the metal-thieves) so the statue is never stolen again.

-* As of March 12th, 2014, we’ve raised the grand total of £38,330, counting both the Virgin Money Giving online and also the cheques sent in.
-But that’s not enough.
-We need your generous help for the remaining £11,660.
+* As of June 30th, 2014, we are pleased to say we’ve raised the grand total of £47,855, counting both the Virgin Money Giving online and also the cheques sent in.
+We still need your generous help for the remaining £2,145.

 Please click on any of the headings above, to find out more.
 If you click on Donations, to find out more about donating, and who has donated so far, there is no obligation to donate.